 Just let that sink in.
 We, so undeserving are in a constant state of kindness being dumped on us over and over and over.

-Non believers are also given grace.
+Non-believers are also given grace.
 Grace, God’s unmerited blessings in their lives too, but they do not often recognize it.
-Maybe I don’t recognize it either!
+Maybe I don’t recognize it a lot of the time either!

 Grace is the sunshine and every breath we take.
 Our homes and food and children.
 Our jobs and our very lives.
 These are all measures of Amazing Grace if we take care to see it!